tsoikwanma/RRproject2026/README.md

 ## Expected output
 - The first section generates a map of New Jersey state, including the Uber data points in the figure "uber_nj_map.png".
-- Figure "uber_nj_elbow.png shows the WSS values using elbow method.
+- Figure "uber_nj_elbow.png" shows the WSS values using the elbow method.
 - The next figure, "uber_nj_silhouette.png",  represents the silhouette scores for different numbers of clusters.
 - Figure "uber_nj_dissimilarity.png" visualises the dissimilarity between different numbers of clusters.
 - Next steps include visualising the clusters on the map in figure "uber_nj_clusters.png" and evaluation of clusters based on the quality measures in figure "uber_nj_silhouette_coefficient.png".
 Figure "uber_nj_gap_statistic.png" and table "uber_nj_gap_statistic.csv" represent the calculated GAP statistic for clustering.
 - Next steps include hourly trip counts for each cluster in figure "uber_nk_hourly_trip_counts.png" and the count of daily trips in figure "uber_nj_daily_trip_counts.png".
 - The last figures show plots visualising training and test data in figures "uber_nj_training_clusters.png" and "uber_nj_test_clusters.png".

-- The whole execution time is expected at approximately 3-5 minutes.
+- The whole execution time is expected to be approximately 3-5 minutes.

 ## Data
 - The data comes from the public Kaggle dataset [**Uber Pickups in New York City**](https://www.kaggle.com/datasets/fivethirtyeight/uber-pickups-in-new-york-city?select=uber-raw-data-sep14.csv), published by FiveThirtyEight.